yrahul3910/programmable-resumes/examples/LaTeX-Resume-Template/README.md

 This implements the necessary preamble and template spec file for [this MIT-licensed template](https://github.com/rajnikant7008/Latex-Resume-Template/tree/master).

+**Anonymous mode:** Anonymous mode anonymizes your personal information and updates the links in your personal projects to the website's canonical addresses.
+Because it is difficult to anonymize publications, that section is skipped instead.

 ## How to use

 Please see the accompanying `Specfile` for an example on using this template.
 Currently, this template supports the following parsing arguments: